 The book, originally published by North-Holland in 1979, is now out of print.

-In the model-theoretic semantics, the entire sequence of states and events are combined into a single model-theoretic structure, by associating time stamps with facts.
+In the model-theoretic semantics, the entire sequence of states and events is contained in a single model-theoretic structure, by associating time stamps with facts.
 But in the operational semantics, facts are updated destructively, without time stamps.
 We show that the model generated by destructive updates is identical to the model generated by reasoning with facts containing time stamps.
-We also extend the model with intentional predicates and composite event predicates defined by logic programs containing conditions in first-order logic (FOL).
-We extend the notions of local stratification and weak stratification to generate the associated model.
+We also extend the model with intentional predicates and composite event predicates defined by logic programs containing conditions in first-order logic, which are used to query the current state.

 I have been working with WHO and UNICEF since 2009, helping to develop, implement and deploy a set of logical rules to assist in estimating global, country by country, infant immunization coverage .
 The problem is to reconcile inconsistencies when different sources of data conflict - for example when government reported data is inconsistent with survey data.
 The purpose of the logical rules is to make the reconciliation and estimation process more transparent and more consistent.